MahadMuhammad/FirstContributions/README.md

 - Do you want to grow your network?
 - Do you like improving the technology that you uses in your daily life.
 - Building a community?

+## Find your Passion
+You will be much more successful if you work on your passion.
+Therefore, the first is that we have to find our passion.

+- The thing which you like to do in your free time.
+- Which thing excites you the most?
+- The thing which you do without any external or monetary motivation.
+- Where are you seeing yourself in next 2-3 years.
+- Find the intersection of your passion and your technology.

+For some people it's like gaming or art, or poetry which they love to do in their free.
+For example, if you like art then you can contribute to the artisitic softwares like blender, inkscape, gimp, openshot, krita.
+This way you can improve your skills, learn from the best developers and make an impact on the world.